dhellmann/pymotw/PyMOTW/inspect/index.rst

     objects and their source code.
 :Python Version: added in 2.1, with updates in 2.3 and 2.5

-The inspect module provides functions for learning about live objects, including modules, classes, instances, functions, and methods.
+The :mod:`inspect` module provides functions for learning about live objects, including modules, classes, instances, functions, and methods.
 You can use functions in this module to retrieve the original source code for a function, look at the arguments to a method on the stack, and extract the sort of information useful for producing library documentation for your source code.
 My own `CommandLineApp`_ module uses inspect to determine the valid options to a command line program, as well as any arguments and their names so command line programs are self-documenting and the help text is generated automatically.

 Module Information
 ==================

 The first kind of introspection supported lets you probe live objects to learn about them.
 For example, it is possible to discover the classes and functions in a module, the methods of a class, etc. Let's start with the module-level details and work our way down to the function level.

-To determine how the interpreter will treat and load a file as a module, use ``getmoduleinfo()``.
+To determine how the interpreter will treat and load a file as a module, use :func:`getmoduleinfo()`.
 Pass a filename as the only argument, and the return value is a tuple including the module base name, the suffix of the file, the mode that will be used for reading the file, and the module type as defined in the :mod:`imp` module.
 It is important to note that the function looks only at the file's name, and does not actually check if the file exists or try to read the file.

 .. include:: inspect_getmoduleinfo.py
     :literal: